 - The German VAT rate is currently 19 %.

-- Costs for food and beverages are not included in the above-mentioned prices.
+- Costs for food and beverages and possible room rentals are not included in the above-mentioned prices.

 A kit costs 250 Euros (these costs are included in the above mentioned price).
 This covers not only the production costs and the further development of hand prostheses by the LN4 Foundation, but also the logistics costs, in particular national and international freight costs, as well as the organisational activities of Odyssey Teams Incorporated.

 We charge a supplement for our organisational effort and for personnel expenses and therefore ask for the above mentioned price of 99 Euros per person.

 - usually 2 to 2.5 hours of activity (including introduction)

 - flexible locations: the activity can take place indoors or outdoors on tables; we recommend one table per team of four people or a larger table for two teams to share